libertywing/yanwang.github.io/index.md

 ## Opening Positions
-I have some intern positions available at NLP center, Tencent AI Lab.
-If you have any interests or enquires, please feel free to sent me an email.

-We also recruit full-time emploiees, please refer to [Recruitment link](https://ai.tencent.com/ailab/nlp/en/hiring/employee.html) for more details.
-Contact me for internal recommendation.
+I have some intern positions available at miHoYo.
+If you have any interests or enquires, please feel free to sent me an email. please refer to [Recruitment link](https://campus.mihoyo.com/#/campus/position/193) for more details.